ceejbot/polyclay/README.md

 };
 ```

-After you call `Widget.provision()`, the 'widgets' database will exist.
+Call `Widget.provision()` to create the 'widgets' database in your CouchDB instance.
 It will have a design document named "_design/widgets" with the two views above defined.
-Does nothing for Redis- or LevelUP-backed models.
+The provision method nothing for Redis- or LevelUP-backed models.

 ### Persistence class methods